Who We Are

 Sue Coller First Presbyterian Church

-In 2015 First Presbyterian Church (FPC) called me to be their pastor, and my wife and I moved here from the Minneapolis/St. Paul area.
-The debate over same sex marriage was ripe, and credit to FPC who had never called a woman as a head of staff before, nevermind one married to another woman, they never blinked!
+In 2015 FPC called me to be their pastor, and my wife and I moved here from Minnesota.
+The debate over same-sex marriage was ripe, and credit to FPC who had never called a woman as a head of staff before, never mind one married to another woman, they never blinked!

-A couple years ago I officiated at a funeral for a member of our LGBTQIA+ family, and someone said, “how did we not know you existed?”
-That was a wake up call for us, and for me specifically, to be more visible for the sake of those who are seeking a safe place to live out and be supported in their faith and spirituality.
-Our goal is that everyone is seen and celebrated for the uniqueness of who they are – in the church and in our society.
+A few years ago I officiated at a funeral for a member of our LGBTQIA+ family, and someone said, “how did we not know you existed?”
+That was a wakeup call for us to be more visible for the sake of those who are seeking a safe place to live out and be supported in their faith and spirituality.
+We want everyone to be seen and celebrated for the uniqueness of who they are – in church and society.

 scoller @fpclincoln.org